ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 Furthermore, these considerations also factored in which PhD program I'll choose.
 For example, short PhD programs (3-4 years) became attractive although some might argue its drawbacks come job search.
 Location took more priority, as I will uproot my wife and ensure she can work there and live comfortably.
-Of course, the usual factors came into play: advisor fit, research topic, university, etc.&mdash; it's just that this time, I'm not just thinking about my career.
+Of course, the usual considerations came into play: advisor fit, research topic, university, etc.&mdash; it's just that this time, I'm not just thinking about my career.